New Art arriving daily. Open 7 days a week from 10 am to 5 pm Monday through Saturday, and 10 am to 4 pm on Sunday. A warm welcome awaits you.

 Super opportunity for a viable home business with a lovely home.
 This is a well-established business right in the heart of West Tisbury where a new owner can be their own boss and support a lifestyle that allows you to have a home and business onsite.
 All of the necessary equipment and existing infrastructure is included in the asking price.

-Quote of the Day "Let’s try to get everybody together.
+"Let’s try to get everybody together.
 I mean, that’s all we can do.
 If people refuse to sit at a table with us, then it’s a nonstarter.
 And you know what, if somebody won’t show up at a table, then Oak Bluffs certainly isn’t the issue."–Oak Bluffs select board member Ryan Ruley on the funding formula for a high school project

 Today: I used to be afraid of puff pastry, but not anymore.
 And that was pre-packaged puff pastry.
 Try this class: Puff Pastry for Beginners with Melissa from Grey Barn.
 Conquer your fears.
 5:30 pm. –Connie Berry

-of the Vineyard Haven library.
+I love a food theme.
+Cooking for the Love of the Planet, courtesy of the Vineyard Haven library.
 Did you know 40 percent of food is wasted in the U.S.?
 Let’s work on that.
 6:30 pm. –C.B.

 Tomorrow: This might come in handy for some folks: Home Improvement Contracting Pitfalls and How to Avoid Them.
 That’s a long one, right?
 Attorney General Maura Healey’s office provides the details via the Oak Bluffs library.
 10:30 am. –C.B.

-New kitchen for you "Free refrigerator & electric range stove.
+"Free refrigerator & electric range stove.
 Text for pictures.
 774-994-1604."

 Click here for more finds in our Classifieds section.